ColinFay/website/_posts/2018-01-16-rtweet-tidytext.md

 ### {rtweet} 0.6

-For a while, there were an issue while trying to use these two packages ({rtweet} 0.6 was released on 2017-11-16, and {tidytext} 0.1.6 on 2018-01-07).
+For a while, there were an issue while trying to use the two packages together : {rtweet} 0.6 was released on 2017-11-16, and {tidytext} 0.1.6 on 2018-01-07.
+When these two versions were used together, if you tried to put the rtweet result into `unnest_tokens()`, you got an error.

 Let’s simulate this behavior by updating to {rtweet} 0.6, while staying at {tidytext} 0.1.5.